MrStealurCar/budget-app/README.md

 2. Edit the current entries title or amount (✏️)
 3. Transfer funds between 2 entries (🔁)

-I am currently refactoring this app to become more practical and real-world.
-Some new features will include:

-- Letting the user set their own budget
-- Replacing the default list of entries with a prompt telling the user to add new ones
+After refactoring to use PostgreSQL, the app now:

+- Adds budget entries to a real PostgreSQL database.
-- Automatically deducting from the user's set budget as they create new entries
+- Lets users set their own budget and create entries which will deduct from their saved total.

-Check back soon to see the finished product!
+- Features updated API routes to interact with SQL functions.
+- Retains the detailed view feature with the same options as before.
+- Prevents users from setting a negative total amount or creating an entry with a negative budget.
+- Keeps and saves entries and total amount on refresh.
+- Adds any leftover money back to total amount if entry is deleted.

 ## Why I built this